 Magnetic Under-Road Beacon Guidance

-Frog uses magnets which are embedded (at 4m intervals) in the concrete road surface.
-These are detected by the on-board computer system which has also been programmed with details of the route to be followed.
-The computers also monitor wheel revolutions, this provides precise location information and helps the computer guide the buses both along the correct route and into bus stops.
+FROG used magnets which were embedded (at 4m intervals) in the concrete road surface.
+These were detected by the on-board computer system which was also programmed with details of the route to be followed.
+The computers also monitored wheel revolutions, as this provided precise location information and helped the computer guide the buses both along the correct route and into bus stops.

-Frog is a commercial product of an Utrecht-based company called Frog Navigation Systems, who also trade as 2gethere.
+FROG was a commercial product of an Utrecht-based company called Frog Navigation Systems, who also traded as 2gethere.

 To avoid too much duplication FROG is looked at in greater detail (together with the Phileas buses) on the Hi-tech New-era buses page.